HOW TO WRITE AN EFFECTIVE MARINE PRESS RELEASE

 Last updated: 14/06/2019

-So, your business or brand has just achieved something major: You’ve just sold a unique or impressive unit to a new market, you’re celebrating a new addition to the management team, or your team has just completed a challenging charity fundraiser.
+So, your superyacht business or marine brand has just achieved something major: You’ve created a beautiful new concept design; you've sold a unique or impressive unit to a new market; or you've arranged an environmental beach clean.
 Now you want to tell the world how great you are, so you turn to the traditional press release to get the word out there.

-Yachting Pages details below the key to writing effective press releases, helping marine businesses to gain coverage for their brand, not only via Yachting Pages' superyacht news pages, but within a wealth of superyacht publications and more.
+Here, we detail the key to writing effective press releases for the marine industry, helping yachting businesses to gain coverage for their brand, not only via our superyacht news page, but within a wealth of superyacht publications.

 What is a press release?